 The latin name for mistle thrush is Turdus viscivorus, the latter of which means devourer of mistletoe.
 In continental Europe, mistletoe berries are an important food source, but in the UK, they prefer holly and hawthorn berries.

-What else is a mistle thrush known by?
+What other name is a mistle thrush known by?

 A colloquial name for mistle thrush is ‘stormcock’.
 This comes from their tendency to defend territories from the top of the tallest tree, even if it is windy and raining.
 Their ‘fluting’ phrase is one of the earliest signs of spring, and they usually start singing by late January.